Health Care Waste Classification Using Deep Learning Aligned with Nepal's Bin Color Guidelines: Introduction

 With the promising results, challenges like small dataset size, poor image quality and controlled environment testing persists raising concerns \cite{bian_medical_2021} on the scalability, infrastructure feasibility and adoption with existing waste management systems.
 These put forward the needs of expansion of dataset to generalize the detection, needs of real time deployment with real world settings and integration of AI with IoT for automation.

-In Nepal, there are 16,611 health care facilities \cite{mohp2020_nhcw_sop_misc} serving people that adhere to the guidelines set by National Health Care Waste Management Standards and Operating Procedures to manage HCW.
+In Nepal, there are 16,611 health care facilities \cite{mohp2020_nhcw_sop_misc} serving people that follows to the guidelines set by National Health Care Waste Management Standards and Operating Procedures to manage HCW.
 These guidelines divide waste in General Health Care Waste (General HCW) and Hazardous Health Care Waste (Hazardous HCW).
 The Hazardous HCW spans in multiple categories and is mapped with various color codes as depicted in Figure \ref{fig:HCW-Standards}.

 The mapping of individual items based on waste category, label and color codes are shown in Table \ref{tab:waste_categories}.
-In Patel et al. study about the HCWM practices and knowledge among waste handles done with 10 government district hospitals in Madhesh Pradhesh, the waste handlers had low adherence to HCWM guidelines and lacked sufficient knowledge despite the adequate facilities for managing HCM \cite{patel_knowledge_2024}.
-This poses risk towards waste handlers and the residents living near hospitals as highlighted in Karki et al study \cite{karki_risk_2020}.
-Some studies have also suggested that with proper sorting the amount of HCW can be reduced in Nepal's context \cite{pathak_capacity_2021}.
-Example of waste bins in from one of a hospital is shown in Figure \ref{fig:Waste_bins}.
+A study by Patel et al. on HCWM practices and knowledge in 10 government district hospitals in Madhesh Pradhesh found that the waste handlers showed low adherence to HCWM guidelines and lacked sufficient knowledge, despite having adequate facilities for managing HCM \cite{patel_knowledge_2024}.
+This poses a risk towards waste handlers and residents nearby hospitals as highlighted by Karki et al. study \cite{karki_risk_2020}.
+Furthermore, some studies suggest that with proper sorting the amount of HCW can be reduced in Nepal's context \cite{pathak_capacity_2021}.
+An example of waste bins from one of the hospitals is shown in Figure \ref{fig:Waste_bins}.

-The studies have shown the effectiveness of deep learning models on segregation of HCW and suggested the proper sorting can help in waste minimization and can de-risk waste handlers.
-This study explores the state of the art waste classification models: YOLOv8-n, MobileNetV3-S, ResNeXt-50, EfficientNet-B0 and YOLOv5-s using Stratified K fold cross validation method as it can achieve best prediction results by optimizing selection of samples \cite{pachouly_systematic_2022}, and deploys the best performing model mapped with Nepal bin color guidelines for general public usage.
+The studies demonstrate the effectiveness of DL models on HCW segregation, suggesting that proper sorting can help in waste minimization and de-risk waste handlers.
+This study, therefore, explores state of the art waste classification models: YOLOv8-n, MobileNetV3-S, ResNeXt-50, EfficientNet-B0 and YOLOv5-s using stratified K-fold cross-validation method, which is preferred for optimizing sample selection and robust prediction results \cite{pachouly_systematic_2022}.
+The best performing model mapped with Nepal bin color guidelines is deployed for public usage.